lewisnkwo/personal-site/app/tutorials/004-the-usages-of-react-hooks-3.md

 #### What are the requirements for creating your own hook?

-- The [React docs](https://react.dev/learn/reusing-logic-with-custom-hooks#hook-names-always-start-with-use) state that your custom hooks should be prefixed with the name **use** to keep with the naming convention of the other built-in hooks from the library.
+- The [React docs](https://react.dev/learn/reusing-logic-with-custom-hooks#hook-names-always-start-with-use) state that your custom hooks should be prefixed with the name **use** to keep in-sync with the naming convention of the other built-in hooks from the library.
-- Their docs also state that we should avoid creating hooks with the name '_use_' that do not call other hooks.
+- Their docs also state that we should avoid creating hooks with the name '_use_' that do not call other hooks (in most cases).
 These type of methods should be labelled as regular functions as they help to seperate React-specific functionality with other instances of JS logic.

 ### Conclusion